kevinmilly/encourage-crm/README.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## Documentation
-1. **compodoc -s** to serve the documentation page
-2. Visit the localhost port specified
-3. Visit the _Overview_ page.

 <!-- LICENSE -->